lawrennd/old_talks/_mlphysical/includes/overview-2022.md

 \notes{Also in 2020, we looked at simulation and surrogate modelling in climate models with the British Antarctic Survey.}

 \notes{Finally, with Javier Gonzalez of Microsoft Research, we considered approaches in computational biology and medicine.}

+\notes{In 2021 we looked at force spectroscopy with Marie Synakewicz, supply chain with Jordan Bell-Masterson, climate science with Scott Hoskins and elasticity data with Tim Dodwell.}

+\notes{This year we are planning examples on understanding machine learning models, the Antartic ice sheet and more!}

 \subsection{Assessment}